Service

 • Waxing is suitable for almost all skin and hair types; whereas with laser the color of your hair matters for the effectiveness as well as the type of laser they use

-HOW DO I GET RID OF INGROWN HAIRS?
+DO I GET RID OF INGROWN HAIRS?

 We recommend exfoliating twice a week and moisturize daily to keep your skin soft for easy hair grown.

-SOMETIMES WHEN I WAX I GET RED BUMPS, IS THIS NORMAL?
+SOMETIMES WHEN I WAX, I GET RED BUMPS, IS THIS NORMAL?

 If you get a rash after waxing, apply a cool compress or take a cool shower to reduce irritation and sensibility.
 Avoid hot baths or showers.
 Wear loose-fitting clothing to avoid friction and irritation.
 Avoid perfumed products, lotions, and creams, which can irritate sensitive skin.